nicholasmanzoni6x7/apii/README.md

-A simple REACT app I made for practice that calls the boredapi.com API to provide you with a random activity.
+A simple React app I made for practice that calls the boredapi.com API to provide you with a random activity.